mottazabdelfattah/mottazabdelfattah.github.io/content/project/bp_network/index.md

 When the task at hand is about estimating overall density or detecting subtle changes in connectivity, BP does not seem to be a good choice due to the overdrawing problem.
 In such situations, AM provides the most accurate estimation of the true density within the network.
 That also implies that edge packing provides a more accurate representation of density than edge overdrawing.

-If you're still interested in reading more or curious about what the study participants said about each task, please check out the paper {{< cite page="/publication/abdelaal-2022-comparative" view="citation" >}}.
+If you're still interested in reading more or curious about what the study participants said about each task, please check out the paper <cite page="/publication/abdelaal-2022-comparative" view="citation" >.
 There, you will also find a link to download all the supplemental materials, including source code, data files, and screenshots of the study.